csu-cs/csci-235/docs/syllabus.md

 ### A Community of Honor

 >   As a liberal arts university committed to the Christian faith,
 >   Charleston Southern University seeks to develop ethical men and women
 >   of disciplined, creative minds and lives that focus on leadership,
 >   service, and learning.
 The Honor System of Charleston Southern
 >   University is designed to provide an academic community of trust in
 >   which students can enjoy the opportunity to grow both intellectually
 >   and personally.
 For these purposes, the following rules and guidelines
 >   will be applied.

-> “Academic Dishonesty” is the transfer, receipt, or use of academic
+>   “*Academic Dishonesty*” is the transfer, receipt, or use of academic
 >   information, or the attempted transfer, receipt, or use of academic
-> information in a manner not authorized by the instructor or by
+>   information in a manner not authorized by the instructor or by university
-> university rules.
-It includes, but is not limited to, cheating and
+>   rules.
+It includes, but is not limited to, cheating, plagiarism, and
-> plagiarism as well as aiding or encouraging another to commit academic
+>   forgery, as well as aiding or encouraging another to commit academic
 >   dishonesty.

-> “Cheating” is defined as wrongfully giving, taking, or presenting any
+>   “*Cheating*” is defined as wrongfully giving, taking, or presenting any
-> information or material borrowed from another source - including the
+>   information or material borrowed from another source (including the
-> Internet by a student with the intent of aiding himself or another on
+>   Internet) by a student with the intent of aiding himself or another in
 >   academic work.
-This includes, but is not limited to a test,
+This includes, but is not limited to, a test, examination,
-> examination, presentation, experiment, or any written assignment,
+>   presentation, experiment, or any written assignment, which is considered in
-> which is considered in any way in the determination of the final
+>   any way in the determination of the final grade.
+Using AI in violation of a
-> grade.
+>   course or assessment’s stated AI protocol is cheating.

-> “Plagiarism” is the taking or attempted taking of an idea, writing,
+>   “*Plagiarism*” is the taking or attempted taking of an idea, a writing, a
-> graphic, music composition, art, or datum of another without giving
+>   graphic, a music composition, art, or datum of another person or Artificial
-> proper credit and presenting or attempting to present it as one’s own.
+>   Intelligence (AI) tool without giving proper credit and presenting or
+>   attempting to present it as one's own, with or without intent.
+It is also
-> It is also taking written materials of one’s own that have been used
+>   taking written materials of one's own that have been used for a previous
-> for a previous course assignment and using it without reference to it
+>   course assignment and using them without reference to them in their original
+>   form.
+Any use of AI models without proper citation is plagiarism.
+Students
+>   are encouraged to ask their instructor(s) for clarification regarding their
+>   academic dishonesty standards.

-> in its original form.
-Students are encouraged to ask their
+>   Students are encouraged to ask their instructor(s) for clarification
-> instructor(s) for clarification regarding their academic dishonesty
+>   regarding their academic dishonesty standards.
+Instructors are encouraged to
-> standards.
+>   include academic dishonesty/integrity standards in their course syllabi.
+>   Violations of this policy will result in academic discipline, up to and
+>   including expulsion from the University.

 Violations of this policy will result in academic discipline, up to and including University expulsion.